xalaida/super-mario-js-clone/README.md

 Super Mario Bros.
 JS clone

 NEXT STEPS (refactoring):
-- add doc blocks to all classes to enable a type hinting ide support
+~~- add doc blocks to all classes to enable a type hinting ide support~~
 - feature full 1-1 lvl with all mapped blocks
 ~~- add background layer with should be rendered as first layer (render simple canvas sky color background rect)~~ ~~- add second layer with clouds and bushes (add them to another tilemap)~~